 This added layer of security means that even if someone attempts to fraudulently sell or mortgage your property, the Land Registry will automatically block any suspicious transaction unless a solicitor has done their due diligence.

-HM Land Registry's free service, the Property Alert, is a crucial tool in monitoring your property for potential fraud.
+HM Land Registry's free service, the Property Alert, is an important tool in monitoring your property for possible fraud.

-By signing up, you'll receive email alerts whenever there are significant activities on your property, such as mortgage applications or changes to the owner's details.
+By signing up, you'll receive email alerts whenever there are any activities on your property, such as mortgage applications or changes to the owner's details.

 This service is particularly useful if you own property privately, are a landlord, or live overseas.
 It's a straightforward process to sign up, and you can monitor up to ten properties, making it ideal for those with multiple investments.